NuGet/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

 MarkdownPreviewControl = markdownPreview.VisualElement
 ```
 ##### Locating the README
-We will check which options have been implemented by the feed for downloading the README file.

-If the package metadata version indicates the RawReadmeFileUrl field should be available, then this will be the only option we use for downloading the ReadMe.
+Create a new implementation of the `INuGetResource` interface, `ReadMeDownloadResource`.
+This will only be available for sources which have implemented the new `PackageBaseAddress` resource type.

+Update `IPackageSearchMetadata` to include a new method, `GetReadMe`.
+Implementations of `GetReadMe` will return the raw string of the ReadMe, downloading it using the URL from the `ReadMeDownloadResource`, the `RawReadmeUrl` field in the package metadata, or the local package store.

+Update `INuGetSearchService` to include a new method, `GetPackageReadMeAsync` which will retrieve the ReadMe for the package from the `IPackageSearchMetadata` implementations.

-If the README resource has been added to the service index then we will use the URL format defined to download the README.
+Expose the functionality to get the ReadMe in the `PackageItemViewModel`, which will use the `INuGetSearchService` to load the ReadMe.
-This will involve checking that URL for every package.

-If neither of these options are available we will use look for the README in the local file system.
-Meaning we will only render the README for already downloaded packages.

-It will be up to the individual feeds to implement a solution that works best for them, or even implement both.

 ## Drawbacks
 MarkdownPreview control currently marked as obsolete since the interface has not been finalized.